-Short bio with my trips at the bottom of this page.
+Scroll down for the story of “before” and FYI there’s a short bio with my trips at the bottom of this page.

 In 2013, Derek Cullen spent one year riding a bicycle through Africa, a journey of 12,000 kilometres through 11 countries.
 Following this trip, the Irish adventurer went on to hike 4,500 kilometres from Mexico to Canada on the Pacific Crest Trail before walking the Camino de Santiago in Spain.
 Most recently, Derek completed a 3,000 kilometre walk around Ireland before walking another 1,000km all the way down the middle of the country.

 Walking Around Ireland

 MY STORY - FROM THE IRISH TIMES

 You’ve got to go back a few years to really understand why Derek walked out of his job one Monday morning – and took to his now unconventional life path.